Switchleg1/AMAleg/README.md

 Parts list (quantity 1 of each): <br>
 Any ESP32 dev board <br>
 https://www.amazon.ca/KeeYees-Development-Bluetooth-Microcontroller-ESP-WROOM-32/dp/B07PP1R8YK/ref=sr_1_20?crid=22P4LA1F8VBNC&keywords=esp32&qid=1643595911&sprefix=esp32%2Caps%2C105&sr=8-20 <br><br>
-SN65HVD230 breakout board - **Watch out for fakes, take note of how long they have been selling for and if they are less than $3usd each it is probably fake** <br>
+SN65HVD230 breakout board - **Watch out for fakes, take note of how long they have been selling for and if they are less than $3usd each it is probably fake, if the last line of the chip reads 'ctcv04' it is a fake (though there are more fakes these have been tested).** <br>
 https://www.amazon.ca/CloverUS-SN65HVD230-Transceiver-Communication-Arduino/dp/B07XDNNLZ5/ref=sr_1_1?crid=2CQQY3K3UYASM&keywords=SN65HVD230&qid=1643596755&sprefix=sn65hvd230%2Caps%2C88&sr=8-1 <br><br>
 Any MP1584 based buck converter <br>
 https://www.amazon.ca/eBoot-MP1584EN-Converter-Adjustable-Module/dp/B01MQGMOKI/ref=sr_1_9?crid=192T7TLTFMKHE&keywords=buck+converter&qid=1643596906&sprefix=buck+converter%2Caps%2C105&sr=8-9 <br><br>